wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 3. Return the date with the minimum of the 2 to ensure that date of recurrence is valid

-#### Here are some things to take note:
+#### Here are some things to take note
 + Recurrence updating of entries is only added when user logs in, which is not determinable, thus many additional entries may be added at once (e.g. user last logged in 4 days ago with one daily recurring entry in the list.
 When the user logs in, 4 days of entries will be added).
-List is thus also sorted by date after recurrence is done.
 + Additional entries added by `Recurrence` are being set to not recurring events to prevent double recurring entries added in the future
 + Here is a scenario of why `dayOfRecurrence` is tracked: